-Oracle is suing Rimini Street who is a provider of third party support for Oracle and SAP applications.
+Oracle is suing Rimini Street who is a provider of third-party support for Oracle and SAP applications.
 Oracle is threatened by the potential loss of its monopoly for support of its software and is claiming Rimini Street has an illegal business model for a variety of reasons.
-SAP certainly has a vested interest in the ruling on this case.
-SAP is also probably loathe to bring its own lawsuit against Rimini Street considering Oracle was successful in suing SAP’s prior subsidiary company TomorrowNow, which was founded by Seth Ravin who is coincidentally the founder of Rimini Street.
+SAP certainly has a vested interest in the ruling of this case.
+SAP is also probably loath to bring its own lawsuit against Rimini Street considering Oracle was successful in suing SAP’s prior subsidiary company TomorrowNow, which was founded by Seth Ravin who is coincidentally the founder of Rimini Street.
 By 2016 the Oracle lawsuit against Rimini Street should be decided as well as any appeals that are sure to follow.
 SAP will have the benefit of knowing the ruling and seeing its market impact before it decides to raise support fees.
 Further, based on the decision, SAP can decide how aggressively they want to increase support fees and do a better job at more accurately reading what percentage increase will receive a grumbling acceptance versus an enraged customer base as was the case in 2008.

 So while the dates and percentages may differ, looking into our crystal ball one thing is abundantly clear – SAP will increase support on an annual basis, it’s just a question of when and how much.
 Prudent customers should leverage future license opportunities to mitigate these support fee increases.